adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SRS.md

  * Users
  * Testers

-The software requirements specification is formatted based on the IEEE Std 830-1998 where the readers can nagivate the document using the table of contents.
+It is essential to read this document in its entirety to fully understand the requireqements for DuoMonkeyEditor.
+Please use the above table of contents to access various parts of this software requirements specification document.

 Product Scope
 -------------
-DuoMonkeyEditor is a web application that aims to enable programmers working in pairs to communication and work together, where physical distance is not a factor.
+DuoMonkeyEditor is a web application that aims to enable programmers working in pairs to communicate and work together, where physical distance is not a factor.
 Users using the application will be able to communicate with their partners using the integrated chat system that is placed with the real-time data synchronizing text editor.
 The product will involve the following:
- * A Firebase server that is hosted by Google, which will provide a way for host the web application without having to worry about the back-end development of the application.
+ * A Firebase server that is hosted by Google, which will provide a way to host the web application without having to worry about the back-end development of the application.
 The server will also provide a way to authenticate users and real-time data synchronization
  * Web browsers, which is the only way of accessing the web application
- * The web application, which is the core of the product that will provide the main features of the product
+ * The web application, which is the core of the product that will provide the main features

 References
 ----------